Solomon-77/aes-file-crypto/README.md

 - `pycryptodome` library (install with `pip install pycryptodome`)
 - `termcolor` library (install with `pip install termcolor`)

+## Usage

+- Clone the repository or download the script.
+- Navigate to the directory containing the script.
+- Run the script using Python:
+     ```
+     python aes.py
+     ```

 ## License

 This project is licensed under the [MIT License](LICENSE).